kfought/fought_markdown_folder/BURTON_MEDIUM_POST_2.md

 It turns out that above and beyond any factor, stability at home plays the biggest role in grade students’ lives.
 This surprised me; I thought that money would be the most important factor, and while it’s closely tied to stability of the home life, as a lot of struggling families are [more likely to have instability issues at home](http://www.apa.org/pi/ses/resources/publications/education.aspx), it can affect students from wealthier backgrounds, too.

 Another important thing to note is that schools are inheriting kids who are already significantly behind their peers academically.
 It’s already been demonstrated that [learning starts well before the time students enter grade school](http://www.apa.org/pi/ses/resources/publications/education.aspx).
-By the time they reach Cindy’s and the other counselor’s radar, they’ve potentially been trying to catch up for *years*.
+By the time they reach the CMS counselors' radar, they’ve potentially been trying to catch up for *years*.
 At CMS, the school works closely with these students, trying very hard to raise them to grade level through remedial reading and math classes (Read 180 and Math 180) and tutoring, because their 9th grade year will be the prime time they’ll drop out of grade school.

 So with such complicated issues, how can we help these students better?
 Does the answer lie in pre-grade school programs like [Head Start](https://www.acf.hhs.gov/ohs)?
 Do we send these students to trade schools so we don’t push college on them if they aren’t college-bound?
 Do we ditch standardization and develop a wide range of measuring sticks—evaluations that don’t necessarily tell a non-academic student that they’re a failure because they aren’t doing well in classes?
 Do we focus on teaching them work skills that may be more practical?